 • Alcohol consumption in society - the risk of developing alcohol problems is directly proportional to the amount of alcohol consumption and alcohol problems prevailing in the society.

 Alcohol dependence is a chronic disease in which the consumer has an uncontrollable addiction to alcohol.
 The consumer develops tolerance (requiring greater and greater amounts of alcohol to achieve the same effect and develops withdrawal symptoms upon cessation of alcohol use.
 This gravely affects the physical, mental, and social health of the person leading to problems at home and in the workplace.
 The diagnosis for alcohol dependence is done by a medical professional following the ICD and DSM-IV criteria.

 • Hypertension, stroke, cancers of the mouth, pharynx, liver, breast, and esophagus.

 • Fetal alcoholic syndrome if consumed during pregnancy leading to mental retardation and fetal abnormalities.

 • Idiosyncratic alcohol intoxication leading to aggression during intoxication, memory blackouts, short term amnesia, and insomnia.

-• Personality deterioration, mood and anxiety disorders, suicidal behavior, pathological jealousy, and alcoholic hallucinosis.
+• Personality deterioration, mood and anxiety disorders, suicidal behaviour, pathological jealousy, and alcoholic hallucinosis.

 • Delirium tremens is a high mortality condition seen in chronic alcoholics who withdraw leading to a rapid chaining picture of disordered mental activity, clouding consciousness, disorientation, severe agitation which lasts for around 3-4 days.